 Were you injured in a Car Accident Caused by Negligence in Boston?
 Choose an Experienced Personal Injury Lawyer.
 Choose Parker Scheer LLP.

 Car Accidents are usually caused when one motorist is negligent.
 Negligence occurs when a person does something that other reasonable people would not have done, or did not do something that reasonable people would have done.
 Examples include failing to stop a stop sign or red traffic light.
 Since all reasonable people would stop their vehicle at a traffic signal, failing to do so is negligent.
+This is where a Massachusetts car accident law firm can help.

 The elements of negligence are duty, breach, and causation between the breach and the injuries.
 When a person operates a vehicle on a public way, they owe a duty to other motorists to operate their vehicle with due care.
 Whenever they fail to do so (by running a red light and colliding with another vehicle), they have breached their duty of care.
 The final element, causation, means that the negligent motorist can be held civilly responsible to compensate an injured person if the injured person’s injuries are causally related to the negligent act.